gears1763-2/gears1763-2_Intro2Coding_Python3/6_Looping/6-1_Looping.md

     of a `list`.

-  * You can use generators and comprehensions to quickly (and concisely) initialize a `list`, even one with non-trivial membership conditions.
+  * You can use generators and comprehensions to quickly (and concisely) initialize a `list`, even one with non-trivial membership criteria.

   * You can combine branching and looping statements together.